 DSCs will be less of a concern in the future—Canadian regulators banned the sale of mutual funds with DSCs on June 1, 2022.
 However, the redemption schedules for any existing DSC mutual funds still apply.

 Ask about account closing fees

 Although there shouldn’t be any fees to transfer your RRSPs, you might need to pay $50 to $100 to close each old account.
-Make sure to ask the receiving institution if they will cover all or part of those fees.
-They may be willing to do so to gain your additional business.
+Make sure to ask the receiving institution if it will cover all or part of those fees.
+It may be willing to do so to gain your additional business.